ramonimbao/rt1w/README.md

 # To Do

-- Implement loading moving spheres into scene via JSON
 - Implement loading textures into scene via JSON
-- Implement defaulting to black and pink checkered texture and warning the user if image file is not found rather then causing a panic.
+- Implement defaulting to black and pink checkered texture and warning the user if image file is not found rather than causing a panic.

 # License